impactoss/impactoss-user-manual/managers/categories.md

 * Select existing Categories for updating (see (2)), and
 * Add new Categories to a Taxonomy (see (3)).

 > Please note: you can only add new categories to existing taxonomies (category groupings), but you cannot add new taxonomies.
-Additional taxonomies or changing how taxonomies work can only be set up by the technical site administrator
+Additional taxonomies or changing how taxonomies are configured can only be set up by the technical site administrator

 ---